Tomato farm a solar innovator

 A 20 hectare greenhouse facility built by Sundrop Farms in Port Augusta, South Australia, uses renewable energy and a sustainable water source to produce 17,000 tonnes of tomatoes a year.

-The CEFC's early commitment for cornerstone debt financing helped Sundrop Farms secure private sector growth capital for this project from global investment firm Kohlberg Kravis Roberts (KKR).
-Sundrop Farms has also been able to secure a 10-year contract with Coles supermarkets to supply truss tomatoes from early 2016.
+The CEFC's early commitment for cornerstone debt financing helped Sundrop Farms secure private sector growth capital for the innovative project.